 - Changing requirements lead to delays and increases in costs, for example in major defence projects.

 It follows, therefore, that you should do your best to persuade an enthusiastic Minister that more haste equals less speed, even though they may feel that you are dragging your feet and/or seeing unnecessary obstacles.
 They may however recognise the thought that there is a natural rhythm to a good project – nice and slow and cautious at the beginning, so that rapid pre-planned progress can be made at the end.
 It is a trite but accurate observation that a new building will soon be finished after its foundations have been laid.
 Ministers will still need to make those big bold announcements, if only to forestall the announcement of a similar ambition by a rival.
 But such announcements should explicitly allow you time to research and plan the project in some detail.

 There is another trap, in that some projects look to be obviously sensible, when a bit of research would have shown the opposite.
 The classic example is the 1970 Scared Straight! projects in the States, where juvenile delinquents were exposed to inmates in local prisons with a view to persuading the kids to turn away from a life of crime.
-Nearly 40 years on, these projects are still being started, although the evidence strongly suggests that they increase criminality, not reduce it.
-(See also my advice on unintended consequences.)
+Nearly 40 years on, these projects are still being started, although it is clear that they increase criminality, not reduce it.
+The original survey and statistical research was badly flawed.